 The building process was fairly straightforward and simple.
 The finished product is a chicken feeder that’s low maintenance and it keeps the food dry and clean.
+Overall, we’re very pleased with how it turned out and it’s been a great addition to the farm!

 - 5-gallon bucket with lid